VERO Faculty Member Earns Prestigious Veterinary Preventive Medicine Diplomate Certification

 Story by Dorian Martin

-Dr. Becky Eschmann, a faculty member with the Veterinary Education, Research, & Outreach (VERO) partnership between Texas A&M University’s School of Veterinary Medicine & Biomedical Sciences (VMBS) and West Texas A&M University’s Paul Engler College of Agriculture & Natural Sciences, recently earned the prestigious American College of Veterinary Preventive Medicine (ACVPM) Diplomate certification.
+Dr. Becky Eschmann, a faculty member with the Veterinary Education, Research, & Outreach (VERO) partnership between Texas A&M University’s College of Veterinary Medicine & Biomedical Sciences (VMBS) and West Texas A&M University’s Paul Engler College of Agriculture & Natural Sciences, recently earned the prestigious American College of Veterinary Preventive Medicine (ACVPM) Diplomate certification.

 Only 10% of veterinarians currently hold board certification in at least one specialty.
 Dr. Sarah Capik, former VERO faculty member who recently joined Texas Animal Health Commission (TAHC) as a field epidemiologist, and Dr. Jessie Monday, veterinary diagnostician with the Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL), joined Eschmann in both preparation for the examination and successful completion of board certification.